shivshankardayal/full-website/algebra/source/complex_numbers_problems_3.rst

      then show that :math:`arg\left( \frac{z_3}{z_2}\right) = arg\left( \frac{z_3 -
      z_1}{z_2 - z_1}\right)^2.`

-104. :math:`P` is such a point that on a cicle with :math:`OP` as diameter two points :math:`Q` and :math:`R` are taken such that :math:`\angle POQ =
+104. :math:`P` is such a point that on a circle with :math:`OP` as diameter two points :math:`Q` and :math:`R` are taken such that :math:`\angle POQ =
      \angle QOR = \theta.` If :math:`O` is the origin and :math:`P, Q \text{
      and }R` are represented by the complex numbers :math:`z_1, z_2 \text{ and